bushstas/classy-loader/README.md

   )
 }
 ```
-an example of bundled code
+an example of a bundled code
 ```javascript
 return _react2.default.createElement(
   'i',